 Marbella may be a modern town but there are some places of history in Marbella that will remind you of how old this town actually is.
 One such place is the Castle of Marbella and the old city defensive walls or what is left of them!

 The old walls contained at least 20 defensive towers to protect the medina from possible attacks from the sea.
-We couldn’t enter the castle because it is being renovated, but walking around it was impressive.
+We couldn’t enter the castle because it was being renovated, but walking around it was impressive.

 Location: Old urban wall of Marbella